amedeedaboville/tsplib-rs/src/post.md

 This a an overview of what I'm doing.

 Nom is confusing, because it's full of macros.
 I saw a RustLatam talk that said macros are improving, so I'm hoping it gets better.
+Also nom v5 is implementing things with functions instead, so I have hope.
-Also, some of the names of macros changed a bit between versions.
+Also, some of the names of macros changed a bit between versions, which makes things hard.

 But parser combinators are user-friendly; parsing is a hard problem; there's no right answer like ISO 8609 or serializable mode.